Homemade Tres Leches Cake Recipe

 Next, add in the vanilla and then slowly drizzle in the oil to the stand mixer while mixing.

-Remove the bowl from the mixer and fold in the sifted dry ingredients until it is well incorporated.
+Remove the bowl from the mixer and fold in the sifted dry ingredients until well incorporated.

-Transfer the batter to a 13×9 casserole dish that has been sprayed with no-stick spray and bake at 350° for 35-40 minutes or until browned on top and firm in the center.
+Transfer the batter to a 13×9 casserole dish sprayed with non-stick spray and bake at 350° for 35-40 minutes or until browned on top and firm in the center.

 Cool the cake completely to room temperature.

-In a large bowl whisk together the evaporated milk, condensed milk, and heavy cream.
+Whisk together the evaporated milk, condensed milk, and heavy cream in a large bowl.

-Once the cake is cooled use a fork to pierce the cake all over and then pour the mixed milks over top and let it sit until it has been absorbed for about 1 hour.
+Once the cake is cooled, use a fork to pierce it all over.
+Then, pour the mixed milk over top and let it sit until it has been absorbed for about 1 hour.

-Top off the cake with whipped cream and optionally dust it with cinnamon and cocoa powder.
+Top off the cake with whipped cream and dust it with cinnamon and cocoa powder.

 Make-Ahead and Storage